ryansongvilay11/campuscare-ai-symptom-classifier/README.md

 demo.launch()
 ```

-This opens the CampusCare AI interface.
+This opens the CampusCare AI web application, where users can:
+- Type symptoms
+- Receive safe, concise, aligned guidance
+- View model output in the final production UI

 ---
 ## CampusCare AI was developed by Ryan Songvilay and Ruthie Bai